 I have been a creator all my life in a multitude of mediums including oil, fiber, and photography.
 I have a need to make things and get my hands dirty.
-Additionally, I am passionate about skiing and anything old.
+I am passionate about skiing and anything old.
 Also, I love being outdoors.

 This fun series with a very specific subject has allowed me to refocus my interests and talents and pair them with something I truly love.
 Skiing and Art.
 Additionally, for the past fourteen years, I have actively served on the board of the oldest private ski club in America which sparked my interest in the history of skiing.